open-source-tabletop/Survivors/survivors.md

 For each failed disturbance roll a player makes, the opposing player gets to activate a zombie, before activating one of their own models - meaning careful players can use the zombies in a way that suits them.

-The player chooses the closest zombie, within 12 inches, to the model that caused the disturbance that still has Command Points.
-If there are no Zombies within 12 inches the player instead places a number of new zombies, equal to the current Threat Level, within 3 inches of any zombie entry point on the battlefield.
+The player chooses a zombie within 12 inches of the model that caused the disturbance, if there are no Zombies within 12 inches the player instead places a number of new zombies, equal to the current Threat Level, within 3 inches of any zombie entry point on the battlefield.

 If a player activates a zombie it performs a move action then an attack action following these guidelines in order: